9 Best IAST Tools (2026)

 | Hdiv Detection | Acquired by Datadog (2022), integrated into Datadog Code Security | Commercial |

-One emerging approach is the hybrid DAST+IAST model.
-Invicti Shark pairs an internal IAST sensor with the Invicti DAST scanner, combining external attack simulation with internal code-level confirmation in a single scan workflow.
-Acunetix AcuSensor and Fortify WebInspect Agent follow a similar pattern — they are IAST agents designed to augment an existing DAST scanner rather than operate independently.
-These hybrid tools lower the barrier to IAST adoption because teams do not need to set up a separate IAST infrastructure.
+The other trend I find interesting is the hybrid DAST+IAST model.
+Invicti Shark pairs an internal IAST sensor with the Invicti DAST scanner, so you get external attack simulation and internal code-level confirmation in one scan.
+Acunetix AcuSensor and Fortify WebInspect Agent work the same way: IAST agents that augment an existing DAST scanner rather than operate on their own.
+This hybrid approach is easier to adopt because you skip setting up separate IAST infrastructure.

 Traditional VMs